mmbman/Katagiri/1984-03-22-Mindfulness-Talk-2.md

 **Katagiri Roshi:** Well, ideas, ideas, but ideas are simultaneously no idea, because you have to pass through this filter.
 That means you hold it, but you have to [...] be free from that.
 Do you understand that?
 That means don’t hang on to your ideas.
 That means you polish; your eyes must be sharp and your eyes must be bright.
 So for this, how can I get it?
 For this, practically, we have to pass through that filter.
 That is practice.
 It’s pretty hard, pretty hard to pass through this filter.
 It’s very hard, but if you don’t, it’s very hard to live in peace and harmony.
 The world doesn’t operate as a whole.
 Just like the engine of the car.

 So always you have to pay attention to [the] aspect [of] always moving very positively but simultaneously you have to withdraw – that doesn’t mean going back, but reflect upon.
 Reflect upon, and move.
 That means holding experience, and let it go.
 Experience, let it go.
 In order to experience something, you have to consider very carefully what to do, because that is human action.
-You have to be very careful what to do.
-And then, do it.
+You have to be very careful what to do – and then, do it.
 But there is very strong reflection, and then, whatever it is, if you have to do it, you have to do it.
-Just do, moving towards [it].
+Just do, moving towards [something].
 But on the other hand, we have to be very humble.
 Humble, or majestic and also very modest.
 Not arrogant.

 So it’s quite different from the lifestyle of Western life.
 The lifestyle of Western life is very arrogant.
 You’re always going *[fwoosh]*, you do something.
 Everyone likes that, because if you risk your life, whatever it is, you can be successful doing so.
-But it’s not the real total way, true way, of human living.
-It’s very elegant – soft, but very majestic, very stable.
-And nevertheless, very modest and humble.
+But it’s not the real total way, [the] true way, of human living.
+[That is] very elegant – soft, but very majestic, very stable, and nevertheless, very modest and humble.
 That means nothing but human life, the [energy of life].
 But still there is depth.
 That depth is experienced as maybe elegant, or majestic, or profound; you can say so.

 So *mountain is mountain*, but the mountain’s life is very deep, profound, if you see the mountain.
 But through the six consciousnesses, *mountains are mountains* is very flat.
 That’s very common; we say “common sense.”
-In the common sense, mountains are mountains.
-That understanding is very flat.
+In the common sense, “mountains are mountains” – that understanding is very flat.

 So the *mountains are mountains* I am talking about is quite different from the *mountains are mountains* in common sense.
 Because the Buddhist understanding of *mountain is mountain* is very profound and deep, modest, elegant, majestic.
 That is the total picture of the mountain which exists, interconnected with the clouds and sky, the rhythm of life, nature.
 The same applies to our life: thought, actions, whatever it is.